 - Body condition score

 This cat has a normal creatine, so the kidneys seem OK on the blood panel.
 The urinalysis shows a protein level of 1+.
-This could be the sign of CKD in this cat, and should be treated early if further tests indicate it does have CKD.
-Just changing to a food like Hills K/D can make a big difference on a cat like this if started early in the course of the disease, and before other problems related to CKD appear.
+This could be the sign of CKD in this cat, and should be treated now if further tests indicate it might have the beginning of CKD.
+Just changing to a food like Hills k/d Early Support can make a big difference on a cat like this if started early in the course of the disease, and before other problems related to CKD appear.

 In addition to these parameters, the following general parameters are also checked for early signs of chronic kidney disease.
 These parameters are also used to monitor progression and success of treatment: